cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 signature = Aggregate(signature_1, ..., signature_n)

 Inputs:
-- signature_1, ..., signature_n, signatures output by CoreSign.
+- signature_1, ..., signature_n, octet strings output by
+  either CoreSign or Aggregate.

 Outputs:
-- signature, a compressed signature combining all inputs, or INVALID
+- signature, an octet string encoding a compressed signature that compbines all inputs; or INVALID.

 Procedure:
 1. accum = signature_to_point(signature_1)